Healed By Truth

 • 1989- Carrie had a heavenly encounter that reframed the abuse in her home.
 She began to fight against the abuse around age 7.
 (See Matthew 18: A conversation between a survivor of childhood sexual abuse and a Catholic Bishop).

-• July 1996- Carrie's father removed her and her sisters from school, sports, and extracurricular activities to isolate them and keep them silent at home.
+• July 1996- Carrie's father removed her and her sisters from school, sports, and extracurricular activities to isolate them and keep them silent about the abuse at home.

-• July 1996 to February 2001- Carrie experienced a "personal pandemic" in her home.
-Her father 'homeschooled' her and her sisters and the abuse continued, furthering their trauma and isolation.
+• July 1996 to February 2001- Carrie experienced a "personal pandemic."
+Her father 'homeschooled' her and her sisters and the abuse continued, furthering her trauma and isolation.

-• February 2001- Carrie ran away from home and joined the Carmelite Sisters in Santa Fe, New Mexico.
+• February 2001- Carrie ran away from home and joined the Carmelite Monastery in Santa Fe, New Mexico.
 Her two sisters continued to be abused at home.

 • July 2002- One of Carrie's biological sisters spoke with a therapist and told the therapist about the abuse at home.
 Within 24 hours, her father was arrested for child sex crimes and held in prison to await trial.

-• Summer 2003- Carrie began counseling in Santa Fe, New Mexico, and began to realize and process for the first time the extent of the abuse.
+• Summer 2003- As her father's court case intensified, Carrie began counseling in Santa Fe, New Mexico, and began to realize and process for the first time the extent of the abuse.

 • January 2006- Carrie testified in court at her father's dangerousness hearing.
 Her father was deemed dangerous by the court and remained in prison.
 He was re-evaluated every two years for competency.

-• Summer 2012- Carrie's father was found competent, and Carrie began prepping for trial.
+• Summer 2012- Carrie's father was found competent, and Carrie began prepping to give witness at the trial.

 • July 2015- Trial in Albuquerque, New Mexico: Carrie's father was convicted of child sex crimes committed against her youngest sister.
-He received a sentence of one hundred and eight years in prison.
+He received a sentence of 108 years in prison.
 Carrie's case, and her other sister's case were dismissed by the judge, on the grounds of sufficient prison time for her father.

 • January 2, 2020- Carrie received an email from the DA's office informing her that all but one of her father's counts was removed by the appellate court the previous July, based on a technicality.
-No earlier notification was ever sent out to Carrie or her sisters.
-The email specified that her father would be released from prison at the end of January 2020.
+No earlier notification or explanation was ever sent out to Carrie or her sisters.
+The email specified that her father would be released from prison within thirty days.
 She was told there was nothing she could do.

-• January 3, 2020- Carrie reached out to the New Mexico State courts and communicated her distress and concern for her safety.
+• January 3, 2020- Carrie reached out to the District Attorney's office and communicated her distress and concern for her safety.
 It seemed nothing could be done.

 • January 12, 2020- Carrie went to the news and asked for help.
 Carrie appeared in a series of news interviews and asked her community for help.